Local Resources

 - Tuscarawas County Challenger Little League: Challenger is a division of Little League baseball that is available to players (ages 6 through high school) with physical and/or cognitive challenges or have an IEP (Individual Education Plan) through their school.
 When needed, players are paired with a buddy to assist with batting and/or fielding.
 Family members, friends, and other members of the community are encouraged to participate as well.
 The Tuscarawas County Challenger League is open to any player living in the Tuscarawas County and surrounding areas.
 Don't miss out on this amazing opportunity!
 For additional information on being a player, buddy, financial sponsor, or other supporter of the league, please contact: Jennifer Flaherty at flahertydover@aol.com.

-- Tuscarawas County Calendar of Events
+- Tuscarawas County Public Library

-- Tuscarawas County YMCA Camp Butterfly
+- Tuscarawas County YMCA

 - Tuscarawas Valley Farmer's Market: Open every Wednesday from June through October from 3:00 to 7:00 p.m. at the Tuscarawas County Fairgrounds in Dover.